ericphann/voice-sentiment-analysis/README.md

 If you'd like to learn a bit more about each of the approaches, then we recommend walking through each of the provided notebooks.

 ## 📝 Approach #1: Transcription Sentiment Analysis
-Transcribing the audio sample to raw text and running it through sentiment analysis model.
+Transcribing audio samples to raw text and running it through sentiment analysis model.
 Additionally, embedding the raw text and then running sentiment analysis on the embeddings.

 We use the pre-trained Wav2Vec Model [Wav2Vec2-Large-960h](https://huggingface.co/facebook/wav2vec2-large-960h) for transcription.
 _Wav2Vec is trained using connectionist temporal classification and its outputs must be decoded using a CTC tokenizer._